-Note 1: Fee and income as per audited financial statements for FY 2018-19 has been considered except Profit on sale of Fixed assets Rs.5,17,525, Caution money written off Rs.
+Note 1: Fee and income as per audited financial statements of FY 2018-19 (excluding Profit on sale of Fixed assets Rs.5,17,525, Caution money written off Rs.
 2,91,500 and Prior period income Rs.
-10,04,000.
+10,04,000.) has been considered with the assumption that the amount of income during FY 2018-19 will at least accrue during FY 2019-20.

 Note 2: Supreme Court in the matter of Modern School held that development fees for supplementing the resources for purchase, upgradation and replacements of furniture and fixtures and equipment can by charged from students by the recognized unaided schools not exceeding 15% of the total annual tuition fee.
 Further, the Directorate's circular no. 1978 dated 16.04.2010 states "All schools must, first of all, explore and exhaust the possibility of utilising the existing funds/ reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
 A part of the reserve fund which has not been utilised for years together may also be used to meet the shortfall before proposing a fee increase."
 Over a number of years, the school has accumulated development fund and has reflected the closing balance of Rs.
-5,85,67,426 in its audited financial statements of FY 2017-18.
-Accordingly, the accumulated reserve of development fund created by the school by collecting development fee more than its requirement for purchase, upgradation and replacements of furniture and fixtures and equipment has been considered as free reserve available with the school.
+5,89,27,533 in its audited financial statements of FY 2018-19.
+Accordingly, the accumulated reserve of development fund created by the school by collecting development fee more than its requirement for purchase, upgradation and replacements of furniture and fixtures and equipment has been considered as free reserve available with the school for meeting the financial implication of 7th CPC to be implemented by the school.
 However, development fund equivalent to amount collected in one year i.e. Rs.
-58,12,240 (FY 2017-18) from students has been considered for deriving the fund position of the school, which is considered sufficient basis the spending pattern of the school in past.
+18,92,050 (FY 2018-19) from students has been considered for deriving the fund position of the school, which is considered sufficient basis the spending pattern of the school in past.

-Note 3: The following expenses are not considered in the determination of fee increase proposal of the school for FY 2018-19.
+Note 3: As per the budget submitted by school for the FY 2019-20, the following expenditure are not considered in the evaluation of fee increase proposal.